 Margee Ensign, American University of Nigeria (former president of Dickinson College)

-This program is the prelude event to the J. Sherwood McGinnis, Jr. War, Peace and Justice Symposium scheduled for March 25 – April 9, 2022.
-The symposium will explore the complex interrelationships between war, peace, and justice.
-Of central concern is the question, “What outcomes do you, the American people, expect from the expenditure of national blood and treasure during conflict?”
 This panel discussion will address three essential questions: What is the nature and purpose of war?
 What is peace?
 And what is justice?
+This program is the prelude event to the J. Sherwood McGinnis Jr. War, Peace, and Justice Symposium scheduled for Fall 2022.
+The symposium will explore the complex interrelationships between war, peace, and justice.
+Of central concern is the question, “What outcomes do you, the American people, expect from the expenditure of national blood and treasure during conflict?”

-The J. Sherwood McGinnis, Jr. War, Peace and Justice Symposium is being developed in partnership with the Association of the U.S. Army, the Carlisle Area Chamber of Commerce, the Cumberland County Historical Society, Dickinson College, the Joint Civil-Military Interaction Network, and Penn State Dickinson Law.
+The J. Sherwood McGinnis Jr. War, Peace, and Justice Symposium is being developed in partnership with the Association of the U.S. Army, the Carlisle Area Chamber of Commerce, the Cumberland County Historical Society, Dickinson College, the Joint Civil-Military Interaction Network, and Penn State Dickinson Law.
 In addition, participating organizations include the U.S. Army War College and the U.S. Peacekeeping and Stability Operations Institute.
 The symposium is sponsored by the Cor Christi Institute, Inc. a 501(c)(3) organization.
 This program is also part of the Clarke Forum’s Leadership in an Age of Uncertainty Series.

 Biographies (provided by the panelists)